 If you only have one week in Mexico, I would split your time between two destinations: either Holbox and Mérida or Bacalar and Mérida.
 I know it’s tempting to add in lots of destinations, but trust me on this one.

 In 2019 I spent a week in Mexico split between Holbox and Mérida and it was perfect.
-(And it definitely whet my appetite for more — a year later I came back for two full months!)
+(And it definitely whet my appetite for more — a year later I came back to live in Mérida for the winter!)

 You may want to consider a one-way car rental from Cancún to Mérida.
 One-way rentals can often be more expensive, but it saves you hours of driving in this case.
 Once again, RentalCars.com will give you an idea of the pricing.

 But a car isn’t necessary for this weeklong trip.
 You can easily do this itinerary by public transportation on the ADO buses, as I did in 2019.
 If you go to Holbox, take one of the many shuttles from Cancún Airport to Chiquilá — it’s faster and easier than the bus.

 - Day 1: Arrive Cancún, drive to Chiquilá and get the ferry to Holbox (or drive to Bacalar)

 - Days 2-3: Holbox (or Bacalar)